Distributed Adaptive Nearest Neighbor Classifier: Algorithm and Theory: Numerical Results

-A second observation from Figures \ref{figure:error:uniform} and \ref{figure:error:random} is that the DANN\_nes classifier appears to be consistently inferior to the DANN classifier.
+A second observation from Figures \ref{figure:risk:time:uniform:x} and \ref{figure:risk:time:beta:x} is that the DAES classifier appears to be consistently inferior to the DA classifier.
 This highlights the importance of imposing an early stopping bound $\ceil{n_1N^{-\frac{d}{2+d}}}$ when searching for the optimal $k_1$.
-This can be explained by the fact that searching for $k_1$ from $1$ to $n_1$ may introduce too much uncertainty in the choice of $k_1$ ({as well as other $k_j$'s}), which may, in turn, result in greater variability for the final aggregated NN classifier.
+This can be explained by the fact that searching for $k_1$ from $1$ to $n_1$ may introduce too much uncertainty in the choice of $k_1$ ({as well as other $k_j$'s}), which may, in turn, results in greater variability for the final aggregated NN classifier.
+This explanation also can be supported by Figures \ref{figure:k:uniform:equal:x}-\ref{figure:k:beta:unequal:x}.
+For example, Figure \ref{figure:k:uniform:equal:x} shows that the $k_1$ chosen by DA is generally larger than that chosen by DAES.
+When $\epsilon=0$, DA could choose a $k_1$ larger than $10000$ given $N=60000$, which may increase a lot of uncertainty for classification.

-Finally, Figures \ref{figure:error:uniform}-\ref{figure:error:random} also indicate that the proposed DANN classifier performs similarly to the D1NN classifier when $\epsilon$ is large, supporting our theoretical findings in Theorems~\ref{theorem:adaptive:estimator}-\ref{theorem:1nn}.
-However, the D1NN classifier performs much worse than the DANN classifier when $\epsilon$ is small, demonstrating the advantage of the proposed DANN classifier due to its adaptivity in choosing an optimal $k_1$ ({as well as other $k_j$'s}) for different values of {$\beta$ and $\epsilon$}.
+Third, Figures Figures \ref{figure:risk:time:uniform:x} and \ref{figure:risk:time:beta:x} also indicate that the proposed DAES classifier performs similarly to the D1 classifier when $\epsilon$ is large, supporting our theoretical findings in Theorems~\ref{theorem:adaptive:estimator}-\ref{theorem:1nn}.
+However, the D1 classifier performs much worse than the DAES classifier when $\epsilon$ is small, demonstrating the advantage of the proposed DAES classifier due to its adaptivity in choosing an optimal $k_1$ ({as well as other $k_j$'s}).

-Figure~\ref{figure:runtime} shows that for each combination of $N$ and $\kappa$, the DANN classifier outperforms the DANN\_nes classifier in terms of computation time, both of which are U-shaped functions with respect to $\epsilon$ and attain the minimal when $\epsilon$ is around $0.5$.
+Finally, Figures \ref{figure:risk:time:uniform:x} and \ref{figure:risk:time:beta:x} show that for each different marginal distributions of $\bfX$, the DAES classifier outperforms the DA classifier in terms of computation time, both of which are U-shaped functions with respect to $\epsilon$ and attain the minimal when $\epsilon$ is around $0.5$.
 For small $\epsilon$, a large proportion of the computation time is spent on choosing $k_1,\ldots, k_m$.
 However, when $\epsilon$ is large, the main computational cost is to aggregate the sub-samples, resulting in increased run time as $\epsilon$ continues to increase.
+All numerical studies are conducted via High Performance Computing Center at Texas Tech University.

-\section{{A Real Data Analysis}}
+\subsection{{A Real Data Analysis}}